Gobhi (Cauliflower) Parathas

 Making the Dough

-1. In large mixing bowl, add wheat flour then water and oil gradually, and knead into soft dough ball for about 6 minutes.
+1. In a large mixing bowl, add wheat flour then water and oil gradually, and knead into soft dough ball for about 6 minutes.

 Making the Filling